 \textbf{Notations}: In this paper, we denote tensors with bold italic lowercase letters (\eg{} $\bm{x}$), vectors with bold lowercase letters (\eg{} $\mathbf{x}$), and scalars with italic lowercase letters (\eg{} $x$).
 We use $\mathbf{x}^\mathsf{T}$ to represent the transpose of a vector.
 Data/hypothesis spaces are denoted by bold script uppercase letters (\eg{} $\mathcal{X}$).
 We use $\mathbb{R,P,E}$, and $\mathbb{I}$ to denote the real space, the probability measure, the expectation of a random variable, and the indicator function, respectively.

 We summarize the notations and their definitions in Table~\ref{tab:notation}.
-We follow the notations and the definition of search space in \adanet{} to formulate our problem and introduce our method since it is one of the most popular ensemble searching method in NAS literature.
-It is worth pointing out that our proposed pruning criteria could also be generalized upon other ensemble methods, which could be interesting for future exploration.
+We follow the notations and the definition of the search space in \adanet{} to formulate the problem and introduce the proposed method, as it is one of the most popular ensemble search methods in the NAS literature.
+It is worth mentioning that the proposed pruning criteria could also be generalized to other ensemble methods, which could be interesting for future research.

-Let $f$ be a neural network with $l$ layers searched via \adanet{} \citep{cortes2014deep,cortes2017adanet}, where each layer would connect to previous layers.
-The output for any $\bm{x}\in\mathcal{X}$ would connect with all intermediate units, \ie{}
+Let $f$ be a neural network with $l$ layers searched via \adanet{} \citep{cortes2014deep,cortes2017adanet}, where each layer would be connected to the previous layers.
+The output for each $\bm{x}\in\mathcal{X}$ would connect to all intermediate units, \ie{}

 where $\sum_{k=1}^l\|\mathbf{w}_k\|_1=1$ and $\mathbf{h}_k=[h_{k,1},...,h_{k,n_k}]^\mathsf{T}$. $h_{k,j}$ is the function of a unit in the $k^\text{th}$ layer, \ie{}